Skip to main content

 Brown gavel displayed on a black background

-As part of the legislation, agencies are responsible for determining an individual’s employment status.
-An SDC questionnaire focuses on ‘how’ the work is carried out by a worker and governs whether a worker is subject to (or to a right of) SDC or not.
-Should a worker be subject to SDC, then they must be placed on the payroll and are deemed as ‘employed’.
+An SDC questionnaire focuses on ‘how’ the work is carried out by a worker and governs whether a worker is subject to (or to a right of) SDC.
+If a worker is deemed to be subject to SDC, they must be placed on the payroll as an employee.
+Consequently, their earnings will be subject to PAYE and Class 1 National Insurance Contributions, both from the employer and the employee.

 As a reminder, GOV.UK provides the following guidance on SDC: